-Currently, only three states - Illinois, Iowa and New York - have banned the use of private prisons, and New York City's pension system is the only city in America to fully divest (take away money) from private prisons.
+Only three states - Illinois, Iowa and New York - have banned the use of private prisons, and New York City's pension system is the only city in America to fully divest (take away money) from private prisons.
 This doesn’t stop federal agencies from putting their facilities in these states.

-A Center for American Progress analysis of detention placement decisions for lesbian, gay, bisexual, and transgender, or LGBT, immigrants found that although ICE’s automated system gave release as an option in 70% of LGBT intakes because of LGBT people's vulnerability in detention, ICE officers chose to detain LGBT people in 68% of those instances, to meet bed quotas.
-LGBTQ+ Equality
+A Center for American Progress analysis of detention placement decisions for lesbian, gay, bisexual, and transgender, or LGBT, immigrants found that ICE’s automated system gave release as an option in 70% of LGBT intakes because of LGBT people's vulnerability in detention.
+Still, ICE officers chose to detain LGBT people in 68% of those instances, to meet bed quotas.

 ICE requires immigration bonds be paid in full by someone with legal status in the United States.
 If an undocumented person tries to pay someone’s bond, then they, too, will be detained.
 As a result, many undocumented immigrants turn to bail bond agencies.
 In exchange for their freedom, immigrants sign contracts promising to pay Libre, a national bailbondsmen system by Nexus, $420 per month while wearing the company’s GPS devices.
-However, these contracts are increasingly the subject of lawsuits, and face claims of fraud by immigrants.
+However, these contracts are increasingly the subject of lawsuits, and immigrants claim they are being cheated by Libre.

 CIVIC (Community Initiatives for Visiting Immigrants in Confinement) found there were at least 33,126 complaints of sexual and physical abuse against agencies under the Department of Homeland Security between January 2010 and July 2016.
-Of those, officials investigated just 225 of the complaints, or 0.07%, according to the Office of the Inspector General (OIG), which released the figures.
+Of those, officials investigated just 225 of the complaints, or 0.07%, according to the Office of the Inspector General (OIG).
 The OIG did conduct 570 total investigations of sexual and physical abuse, but only 225 arose from a complaint.

-- The Justice Department has re-opened the door to private prisons, rescinded Obama era policy to gradually reduce their role in federal incarceration.
+- The Justice Department has re-opened the door to private prison companies, taking back an Obama policy to gradually reduce their role in federal prisons.